gabrielruiz/chromeApp-GambaOnline/README.md

 Future Features:
 ======

-+ Adjust volumen by the user.
++ Allow keyboard shortcuts to play, pause and adjust the volume by the user.
-+ Show volumen value.